top of page

 Herdwick draft ewes offer excellent cost effectiveness for cross breeding, with low depreciation, minimal overwintering costs, strong demand from both live weight and dead weight buyers, and excellent potential for crossing with almost any terminal sire to produce quality butcher lambs of R3L grade and above.

 We have put a small number of our ewes to continental tups over the last couple of years and have been really pleased with their lambs.
-They have grown well and finished at the same time as our commercial lambs.

 You can find out more about the benefits of crossing Herdwick ewes from the HSBA here